 TLDR: To bridge Bitchat and MeshCore, use this bridge code, you can flash a release binary directly.
 A mesh network is a decentralized communication system where devices relay messages for each other.
 Unlike traditional networks that depend on central infrastructure like cell towers or internet servers, mesh networks work peer-to-peer.
 If one path is blocked, […]

+Update: There is an easier way now, using Claude Code Router.
 I have heard good things about Claude Code CLI with Opus 4.5 for coding.
-Since I’ve also heard about usage limits and I’ve noticed that Venice.ai now supports commercial models (including Opus 4.5) with pay-per-credit, I decided to give it a try.
-You can use Venice.AI inference using DIEM tokens.
-One DIEM token gives you […]
+Since I’ve also heard about usage limits and I’ve noticed that Venice.ai now supports commercial models (including Opus 4.7) with pay-per-credit, I decided to give it a try.
+You can […]

 I’ve recently had conversations with several people about non-ionizing radiation (such as WiFi, mobile networks, and similar technologies).
 I was amused to discover that people have completely distorted ideas—off by several orders of magnitude—about what emits radiation and how.
 That’s why I decided to build a simulation.
 The common thinking goes like this: “I don’t […]